tidymodels/recipes/tests/testthat/_snaps/cut.md

       full_breaks_check(c(10, 20))
     Condition
       Warning:
-      In step_cut: this will create a factor with one value only.
+      This will create a factor with one value only.

 # empty printing